OpenSourceEconomics/econ-project-templates/src/waf.rst

 The "analysis" step
 -------------------

-We concentrate our discussion the top part of the graph, i.e. the baseline model.
+We concentrate our discussion on the top part of the graph, i.e. the baseline model.
 The lower part is the exact mirror image.
 We have the following structure:

 .. figure:: ../bld/src/examples/schelling_dependencies_main.png
    :width: 40em